“The only way to win at content marketing is for the reader to say, “This was written specifically for me.’” –Jamie Turner (60SecondMarketer.com)

 *Create, Captivate, Community and Convert.

 It should not stop there, however; any self-respecting professional content marketer employed in an SEO company in the Philippines or wherever would first apply the question “Why” to these four pillars before they can begin the creation of a functional and efficient content marketing strategy.
-These four C’s are your guide and together, they form into a cohesive and efficient online strategy.
+These four C’s are your guide and together, they form a cohesive and efficient online strategy.
 If you can successfully utilize and exploit all four, then you will undoubtedly find success online.

 The first principle in content marketing is incredibly straightforward.
 Content marketing is called such because the content is the main thing that propels it forward.
 In a sense, it is the meat of the entire strategy and to be an effective marketer, you would need to consistently produce and create authentic and riveting content that would keep your audience and readers coming back for more.
 Blogging is not dead, so it is important that you create original content on a platform you own.
 Original in a sense that it relates to what you do in your business and hiring a copywriter or a freelance content marketer would be an excellent way to do this.
 Your website, blog, social media posts and email marketing should all have a distinct voice and should provide unique value through original contents.
 Unfortunately, some businesses did not start out to become publishers, but with competition so stiff, it can be become rather difficult to hold the attention your business would need to make it through traditional methods.
 This makes it imperative to publish and create original content.
 It is also crucial to note that content must not only be original but high quality as well.